 At just under 3.5 pounds, ABUS’s Granit X-Plus 540 U-lock isn’t light, but it is strong.
 When you’re parking a valuable bike in a high-theft area, it’s well worth the weight.

 Sold Secure gives the Granit X-Plus a Gold rating, and ABUS gives it a 15 on its internal scale—its highest rating for a bicycle lock.
 And an impressive list of features back up these ratings.

-The lock body is also made from tempered, hardened steel, and features a double-bolting mechanism that holds the shackle from both ends.
+The lock body, also made from tempered, hardened steel, features a double-bolting mechanism that holds the shackle from both ends.
 This makes for a very secure connection and further resists attempts to break the lock with leverage.
 Then there’s the disc cylinder lock, which is largely the standard these days because it’s hard to pick.
 Instead of a series of spring-loaded pins that can be bumped, jostled or jammed to unlock, disc cylinders need to be independently rotated into position to open the lock.
 As an added bonus for e-bikers, the Granit X-Plus can be rekeyed to match a locking Bosch battery, meaning one less key you have to carry.

 “This lock served its purpose and kept my bike safe,” wrote one REI customer.
 “Someone tried to break this lock when I left my bike parked—looks like they tried freezing it and then using a hammer, while also trying to pick the lock.
 None of the attempts worked, and the lock was completely intact [and it] didn’t open.”

 Weight: 8 lbs.
 9 oz.